MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: Experimental Results

-According to experimental results in Table \ref{table_2}, it can be seen that our SLAM system outperforms other SLAM system in most of sequences of Kitti tracking datasets.
+According to experimental results in Table \ref{table_2} and Table \ref{table_extra}, it can be seen that our SLAM system outperforms other SLAM system in most of sequences of KITTI Odometry and KITTI360 dataset.
 More specifically, our SLAM system outperforms VDO-SLAM-modified version in all sequences.
-Besides, compared to our base ORB-SLAM2, we achieve better performance in the sequences 00, 01, 03, 05, 07, 08, 09 and 10.
-The sequence 01 is collected from a car driving on the high way, where all cars that show up at this sequence are dynamic.
-Our SLAM system works better than ORB-SLAM2 in this sequence, which indicates that our SLAM system has the ability to address dynamic objects in the surrounding environment correctly.
-Moreover, compared to DynaSLAM, our SLAM system achieves higher precision on sequences except for sequences 04 and 06, and the gap on the sequence 04 and 06 are within 0.1.
+Besides, compared to our base ORB-SLAM2, we achieve better performance in the sequences 00, 01, 03, 05, 07, 08, 09 and 10 of KITTI Odometry dataset and in all sequences of KITTI360 dataset.
+The sequence 01 was collected from a car on the highway, featuring dynamic vehicles.
+Our SLAM system surpasses ORB-SLAM2 in this sequence, proving its ability to effectively manage dynamic objects in the environment.
+Moreover, compared to DynaSLAM, our SLAM system achieves higher precision on sequences except for sequences 04 and 06 of KITTI Odometry dataset, and the gap on the sequence 04 and 06 are within 0.1.
 Compared to DynaSLAM II, our SLAM system only performs worse on the sequences 01, 02, 06 and 08 out of 11 sequences.
-However, our SLAM system achieved lowest average absolute translation error (ATE).
-It indicates that our SLAM system achieves the highest average precision over all sequences of Kitti tracking dataset.
+Our SLAM system recorded the lowest average absolute translation error (ATE) on the KITTI Odometry and KITTI360 datasets, demonstrating the highest average precision across all sequences.
 It is worth mentioning that the sequence 00 is rich of static cars that are parked on the roadside, our SLAM system achieves the best performance in this sequence compared to other methods, which indicates that our MLP model is capable to identifying real dynamic objects.
+Although experiments are conducted solely using a stereo sensor, our proposed method can be extended to accommodate monocular or RGB-D cameras.